sibiraj-s/nvim/README.md

 ln -s ~/path/to/your/nvim-config ~/.config/nvim
 ```

+Make sure to provide the absolute path to the nvim-config directory when creating the symlink.

 ### Font

 I use the [JetBrains Nerd Font Mono](https://www.nerdfonts.com/font-downloads) for optimal compatibility with icons and ligatures in Neovim.
 Install it via Homebrew: